Should I choose Austro Control exams?

 Austro Control exam dates

-Now the UK CAA have confirmed that they have no objection to the arrangement we are pleased to confirm the Austro Control EASA exam sitting dates at the BGS premises in Clevedon on the following dates:
+We are pleased to confirm the Austro Control EASA exam sitting dates at the BGS premises in Clevedon on the dates below.

 To see availability for these dates, visit the booking page below.

 Book exams with Austro Control

 Knowledge skills and attitudes (100-KSA) is a new subject area recently introduced as a compulsory module for students studying for their 2021 syllabus examinations.
 It explores the pilot competencies, the non-technical aspects that airline pilots are assessed against.
 There is no associated EASA exam, your ATO is required to sign you off for this module prior to booking your final Austro Control examination.
 The new Austro Control booking form incorporates a KSA section to be signed by your ATO.